 These interfaces are the focus of sponsored projects in the Ruder group focused on magnetically activated gene networks, smart material surfaces, and programmable organ-on-a-chip devices recapitulating the physiology of the vasculature and the gut as testbeds for developing next generation therapeutics based on biohybrid robots.

 Dr. Ruder completed his PhD in Biomedical Engineering at Carnegie Mellon University as an inaugural trainee of the Pitt-CMU Biomechanics in Regenerative Medicine (BiRM) program advised by James Antaki, PhD, and Philip LeDuc, PhD.
 He was a postdoctoral researcher in the laboratory of Dr. James Collins at Boston University, HHMI and the Harvard Wyss Institute.

 In 2018, Dr. Ruder was awarded the Director’s New Innovator Award from the NIH.

-Presently, Dr. Ruder is an Editorial Board Member, Biological Physics, Scientific Reports (Nature Publishing Group), and an Editorial Board Member, Synthetic Biology (Oxford University Press) and a Co-Editor for Special Issue on “Cell-Free Snthetic Biology” which is in preparation.
+Presently, Dr. Ruder is an Editorial Board Member, Biological Physics, Scientific Reports (Springer Nature), and an Associate Editor, Synthetic Biology (Oxford University Press).

 View a list of Dr. Ruder’s publications here.